maylingge/maylingge.github.io/cpp/emc++.md

 # Item 33: use decltype with auto&& and perfect forwarding

-# Perfer lambda over std::bind
+# Item 34: Perfer lambda over std::bind